arnav201102/ML-DL-AI-Roadmap/docs/Linear Algebra/Unit 3- Alternate Coordinate Systems (Bases)/notes.md

 * PCA splits variance into:

   * principal components
   * orthogonal residuals
-* Regression error lies in orthogonal complement
+* Regression error lies in the orthogonal complement

 ---